-- Master Degree in Economic Analysis (MECA) - Master Degree in Monetary and Financial Economics (MMFE) - Master in Business Economics TIME MBE (Technology Innovation Management and Entrepreneurship, jointly offered by a consortium of three universities: the University of Crete, the University of Cyprus and Wageningen University in Netherlands). - Ph.D. in Economics
+- Master Degree in Economic Analysis (MECA)

+- Master Degree in Monetary and Financial Economics (MMFE)

+- Master in Business Economics TIME MBE (Technology Innovation Management and Entrepreneurship, offered in collaboration with the University of Crete.

+- Master in Behavioural Economics (MBEHEC)

+- Ph.D. in Economics